japila-books/spark-sql-internals/docs/new-and-noteworthy/adaptive-query-execution.md

 **Adaptive Query Execution** (aka **Adaptive Query Optimisation**, **Adaptive Optimisation**, or **AQE** in short) is an optimisation of a [physical query execution plan](../physical-operators/SparkPlan.md) in the middle of query execution for alternative execution plans at runtime.

+Adaptive Query Execution is only useful when a query has exchanges or sub-queries.

 Adaptive Query Execution re-optimizes the query plan based on runtime statistics.

 Quoting the description of a [talk](#references) by the authors of Adaptive Query Execution: